History Department Faculty

 Dr. Forslund has contributed to two recent encyclopedias: East Asia and the United States: An Encyclopedia of Relations since 1784, James I. Matray, ed., 2002 writing entries for Anna Chennault and Clare Boothe Luce and in 2006 to A Historical Dictionary of Sino-American Relations, Yuwu Song, ed., with entries for Voice of America, Radio Free Asia, George Frost Kennan, Civil Air Transport, and the Two China Policy.
 She also has entries for John F. Kennedy and Robert Kennedy in the Encyclopedia of the Cold War due.

 A second book project, Edith Kermit Roosevelt: Modern Victorian First Lady, is currently underway as part of the Modern First Ladies series of University Press of Kansas, with publication expected in 2010.
-To do archival research for this book, Dr. Forslund was awarded a Sabbatical for Fall 2006 by Rockford College, but in addition, received a research grant from the White House Historical Association and a scholarly fellowship from The Gilder-Lehrman Institute of American History to help defray research expenses during her sabbatical semester.
+To do archival research for this book, Dr. Forslund was awarded a Sabbatical for Fall 2006 by Rockford University, but in addition, received a research grant from the White House Historical Association and a scholarly fellowship from The Gilder-Lehrman Institute of American History to help defray research expenses during her sabbatical semester.

 Dr. Forslund served for over four years as advisor to Student Government, has been a member of the Campus Safety and Security Team, overseen student internships in history and been advisor to the RC chapter of Phi Alpha Theta, the international history honor society, and in 2001 began teaching First-Year Seminar and serving as a member of the First-Year Advising Team.
-Since 2003, she has served as faculty co-chair of the UnCommon Lives: Extraordinary Women in the Arts program at Rockford College.
+Since 2003, she has served as faculty co-chair of the UnCommon Lives: Extraordinary Women in the Arts program at Rockford University.
 Her contributions were recognized in 2004 when she received the Excellence in Teaching and Campus Leadership Award.

 Off campus, Dr. Forslund is a member of the board of Midway Village and Museum Center, serving on the Program Committee.
 In addition, she started working regularly as an Election Judge in Rockford city elections in 2001.
-She represents Rockford College in two local Teaching American History Grant programs, one in the Rockford city school district and another with the Woodstock school district, where she helps plan and present programming for training U.S. history teachers in middle and secondary schools.
+She represents Rockford University in two local Teaching American History Grant programs, one in the Rockford city school district and another with the Woodstock school district, where she helps plan and present programming for training U.S. history teachers in middle and secondary schools.
 Since 1999, each summer, Dr. Forslund has participated in the scoring of Advanced Placement United States History examinations, and continues to work with the College Board as an AP consultant and Audit Reviewer.

 B.A., Northern Illinois University